MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 The variable that determines which outcome a student receives is **not effort, intelligence, or merit**.
 It is whether their parents own property, and whether they inherit access to the network that gates the affordable segment of the housing market.

 **There is no upwards mobility for the student without parental support and without network access.
 The student is not failed by the system.
-The student is excluded by it.
+The student is excluded by it — not by a single designer, but by legislation and policy brought forth from a doctrine that specifies who belongs.
 It is the system functioning as designed to exclude those without family capital or social compliance.**

 ---

-## 5. The Statistical Skew: How the Independent Student Category Conceals the Crisis
+## 6. The Statistical Skew: How the Independent Student Category Conceals the Crisis

 The Dutch student housing debate relies on a headline figure: approximately 44% of HBO and WO students live independently (*op kamers*), while 56% live with their parents.
 This figure is presented as evidence that the system functions.
 But the figure is misleading.
 The stability of the independent category is not the result of Dutch students finding rooms.
 It is the result of international students filling the gap left by Dutch students who can no longer afford to leave home—and of the fraternity system concealing the true market price faced by non-members.

-### 5.1 The Collapse of Dutch Independent Living
+### 6.1 The Collapse of Dutch Independent Living

 Kences, the knowledge centre for student housing, has documented the trend with precision.
 Eight years ago, 52% of Dutch HBO and WO students lived on rooms.
 That percentage has steadily declined to **44% this year**.
 The number of students who say they want to live independently has also fallen, from 59% to 49% over the same period.